helium/HIP/0039-hnt-redenomination.md

 ## Stakeholders

-All HNT holders, hotspot owners, and HST holders will be affected by this HIP.
+All HNT holders, Hotspot owners, and HST holders will be affected by this HIP.

 ## Detailed Explanation

 At the time of the redenomination the conversion between bones and HNT would be adjusted from 100,000,000 (10^8) bones per 1 HNT to 100,000 (10^5) bones per 1 HNT.
-In other words, if someone were mining 1 HNT per day with a hotspot, they would now mine 1,000 HNT per day.
+In other words, if someone were mining 1 HNT per day with a Hotspot, they would now mine 1,000 HNT per day.
 What’s critically important is that the number of**bones** in the system would remain unchanged.

 Let’s take the example above and look at it in terms of bones:

-Pre-redenomination: 1 HNT per day per hotspot x 100,000,000 bones per HNT = 100,000,000 bones per day per hotspot
+Pre-redenomination: 1 HNT per day per Hotspot x 100,000,000 bones per HNT = 100,000,000 bones per day per Hotspot

-Post-redenomination: 1,000 HNT per day per hotspot x 100,000 bones per HNT = 100,000,000 bones per day per hotspot
+Post-redenomination: 1,000 HNT per day per Hotspot x 100,000 bones per HNT = 100,000,000 bones per day per Hotspot

 The significant advantage of a redenomination vs a ‘split’ in which new tokens are created, is that most systems that interact with the blockchain already account for transactions in terms of bones;